pingcap/docs/placement-rules-in-sql.md

 ---
 title: Placement Rules in SQL
-summary: Learn how to schedule placement of tables and partitions.
+summary: Learn how to schedule placement of tables and partitions using SQL statements.
 ---

 # Placement Rules in SQL